 If you don’t have a Facebook-owned app on your phone, are you even living?
 Here are 10 things you don’t (but should) know about Mark Zuckerberg.

-- Mark is red-green colorblind.
+8. Mark is red-green colorblind.
 The color he sees the best is blue, which is why Facebook’s website and mobile app are predominantly blue.
 Mark was quoted by the The New Yorker saying, “Blue is the richest color for me.
 I can see all of blue.”
 And Congress can see all of you, Mark.
 Or, they think they can.

-- Mark has turned down several offers to sell Facebook.
+7. Mark has turned down several offers to sell Facebook.
 He has received around ten offers to date, including a NYC financier only four months after Facebook, then known as TheFacebook.com, went live.
 He has also been pursued by Google, Microsoft, Viacom, and Yahoo.
 He has refused to sell at every turn, even when the company’s executives urged him to, which probably angered some money-hungry exec’s.
 But when you’re Mark Zuckerberg, you don’t have to care about what other people want you to do.

-- @finkd is Mark’s personal Twitter account, and he currently has 451k followers.
+6. @finkd is Mark’s personal Twitter account, and he currently has 451k followers.
 Unfortunately for them, Mark hasn’t been active on the site since 2012.
 After 18 posts in 2009 and one post in 2012, he finished his brief Twitter life with an urge for people to “tell your congressmen you want them to be pro-internet.”
 There was a linked Facebook page which has since become defunct, so we’ll never know what on earth he meant.
 Is anyone anti-internet?

-- Mark is famous for wearing his iconic grey T-shirt every day.
+4. Wears his iconic grey T-shirt every day.
 He reasons that he wants to make his life simple so he can focus on making Facebook better.
 What he’s really doing is making himself easily recognizable on the streets.
 Maybe not the best plan for a billionaire?
 His shirt reportedly costs between $300 and $400, but there is a knock-off brand for people who want his style but don’t have his budget.

-- As portrayed in The Social Network, Mark was in several legal disputes, most famously with the Winklevoss twins.
+3. Mark was accused of stealing the idea for Facebook.
+As portrayed in The Social Network, Mark was in several legal disputes, most famously with the Winklevoss twins.
 The twins accused him of stealing the idea for Facebook from them.
 They eventually took him to court and settled in 2008 at over $60 million.
 And because the spoiled rich kids don’t know when to say when, they were back at it in 2011 and won a further settlement in an appeals court making their sum $160 million.

-- In 2003 Mark created FaceMash while at Harvard.
-FaceMash was a “hot or not” website that rated dorm students based on their looks and caused controversy among his peers.
+1. Mark created FaceMash while at Harvard.
+In 2003 FaceMash was a “hot or not” website that rated dorm students based on their looks and caused controversy among his peers.
 Days after launching, Harvard shut it down claiming it breached individual privacy and security.
 Mark later took the code from FaceMash and used it as the foundation for TheFacebook.com.
 During a meeting with the House Energy and Commerce Committee in 2018, Mark was questioned about FaceMash and had to explain to Rep. Billy Long that the website was created as a prank and is no longer active.
 Because that wasn’t already obvious…